WHAT HAPPENS ON

 What is Worship Service Like?
 The Episcopal Tradition

-We are an Episcopal Church, which means that we are rooted in an ancient tradition, expressed today in our modern context.
+We are an affirming Episcopal Church, which means that we are rooted in an ancient tradition, expressed today in our modern context.
 Our liturgy—the form and pattern of our worship service—comes from the ancient church and has found new ways of being practiced in every age, including today, and provides space to reflect on life, find peace, and encounter God’s presence.
 When you arrive, you’ll receive a bulletin with all the prayers, readings, songs for the service, as well as notes about when to do things like stand up (we tend to do that a lot in the Episcopal Church).

 AUDIO